Italy breaks the record for unbeaten matches with a draw in Switzerland

 But the result in Basel was a bad deal for Italy as they missed the opportunity to establish themselves in the third set by failing to beat their direct goalkeeper, three days after a 1-1 draw at home to Bulgaria.

-Jorginho’s reputation as one of the most intelligent penalty takers – seeking to outsmart the goalkeeper with a slow trot and then a jump – was already bruised by a missed shot in the final penalty shootout in the Euro 2020 final against England.
+Jorginho’s reputation as one of the smartest penalty takers – seeking to outsmart the goalkeeper with a slow trot and then a jump – was already bruised by a missed shot in the final penalty shootout in the Euro 2020 final against England.

 On Sunday, the Chelsea England midfielder joined the list of characters who were ended up bitterly 12-stepped by Jan Sommer.
 The Swiss goalkeeper boasts of covering the decisive shot by Kylian Mbappe to eliminate France in the last 16 of the Euros, as well as twice against Sergio Ramos of the Nations League last November.